padre-lab-eu/annoML-servant/README.md

 ````

-### Prosgres Database
+### PostgreSQL Database
-Provide here a database table e.g. named annoml and its user configuration.
+A database host, the targeted database and table name must be specified here.

     url: jdbc:postgresql://localhost:5432/annoml
     username: annoml
-    password: AnnoML
+    password: password

-## Development run
+## Development server
-Simply run `mvn spring-boot:run
+Simply run `mvn spring-boot:run`.

-## Building
+## Building for production
 Run `mvn package`.

-You'll find the compiled build in the `target/` folder then.
+You will find the compiled build in the `target/` folder.